XBLDev/fccciRedevelopment/README.md

 # fccciRedevelopment
 Code for the coming updated fccci: http://fccci.org.au/au/

+Comment 18/10/2017, 3:34 pm:

+The "latest news items" on the right side of the page is a success, the basic idea is just simply retrieve the top news from mongoDB by making a XHR call upon the mounting of the news news list container, and create a list of news links that will redirect to each of the news upon clicking by passing the CH/ENG title of the string and the content link.
+Currently the list of the news is not created as a list but instead are hard code news 0,1 etc, needs to be created automatically once the list of news is loaded.

+With routing to each of the news, the problem is similar to the problem back when I was re-doing the routing to homepage after signup/signin page: the center page is not re-mounted after clicking on the link on the right, which is particularly problematic in this case because we need to update the content of the news when clicking on a different link, and the only way to change the rendering is to re-mount.

 Comment 17/10/2017, 4:50 pm:

 Currently just experimenting with re-constructing different sections of the original site,